andrew-weisman/clam_analysis/README.md

 sinteractive --mem=20g --gres=gpu:k80:1 --cpus-per-task=12
 ```

-The parameters file, `$working_dir/process_list_edited_slides_1-16.csv`, that I am using for generating the "pinyi" results is originally a copy from `/data/BIDS-HPC/private/projects/IDIBELL-NCI-FNL/process_list_edited_slides_1-16.csv`.
-I am changing the files run from `*.ome.tif` to `*.mrxs`.

 To mount the Box drive in Windows somewhere accessible to WSL:

 ```bash
 sudo mount -t drvfs 'C:\Users\weismanal\Box' /mnt/box
 ```

-Note I have concluded that for the default and preset values, the settings for each processed image in the columns of the produced `process_list_autogen.csv` files have unique values.
+Note I have concluded that for the default and preset values (i.e., the first four calls to `create_patches_fp.py` above), the settings for each processed image in the columns of the produced `process_list_autogen.csv` files all have unique values.
 For all three sets of presets, the input `.csv` files have the extra fields `white_thresh` and `black_thresh`, which have values of 5 and 50.
 Finally, for the fields `seg_level` and `vis_level` for these three sets of presets, input values are always -1 and the output values are always 6.
 The inputs and outputs of all other fields are the same (and are of course generally different for each of the three sets).

 Multiple-step process that I'd guess Pinyi is running, by example per the [CLAM GitHub page](https://github.com/mahmoodlab/CLAM):